bryntum/chronograph/src/guides/AdvancedFeatures.md

 Mixed identifier.
 ProposedOrCurrent effect
 -----------------------

 In a "classic" reactive system, variables and computed values are the only primitives.
 However, we found, that it is common for the identifiers to behave differently, based on some other data.
-For example, in some mode, identifier may only represent a user input ("variable"), but when some external value changes, it may need to ignore the user input and instead be calculated, based on other identifiers only.
+For example, in some mode, an identifier may represent only user input ("variable"), but when some external value changes, it may need to ignore the user input and instead be calculated, based on other identifiers.

 This is of course can be solved by simply having an extra identifier for the input.
-However, when pretty much all the identifiers needs to have this behavior, this means doubling the number of identifiers.
-In Bryntum Gantt, for the project with 10k tasks and 5k dependencies we have roughly 500k of identifiers, doubling all of them would mean the number would be 1M.
+However, when pretty much all the identifiers need to have this behavior, this means doubling the number of identifiers.
+In Bryntum Gantt, for the project with 10k tasks and 5k dependencies we have roughly 500k of identifiers, doubling all of them would mean the number would be 1M, which is a significant pressure on browser.

-Instead, we introduce a special effect for the user input `ProposedOrCurrent`.
-Yielding this effect returns either a user input for this identifier, or, if there's no input, its current value.
+Instead, we introduce a special [[Effect]] for the user input `ProposedOrCurrent`.
+Yielding this effect returns either a user input for this identifier, or, if there's no input, its previous value.

-If identifier does not yield this effect, it becomes a purely computed value.
+If an identifier does not yield this effect, it becomes a purely computed value.
 If it does, and returns its value unmodified, it becomes a variable.
 It can also yield this effect, but return some processed value, based on extra data.
 This can be seen as validating user input:

 ```ts
 const graph4 = ChronoGraph.new()